Federal Work Study (FWS)

 The Federal Work-Study Program is financial aid that is based on financial need and must be earned through student employment.
 It provides an opportunity for undergraduate and graduate students to earn money to help pay for educational expenses.

 In order to work under the Federal Work Study Program, students must submit the Free Application for Federal Student Aid (FAFSA) by April 1 and meet eligibility requirements.
-To find out if you are eligible, contact the Office of Financial Aid.
+To find out if you are eligible, contact the Student Financial Services office.

 Note:Work-Study does not mean the student is paid for studying.
 Work-Study students must satisfy the employer's requirements to be hired and maintain the job while enrolled at the University.